 Important: OAuth 1.0 2LO was entirely deprecated on October 20, 2016.
 The easiest way to migrate to the new standard is to use OAuth 2.0 service accounts with domain-wide delegation.

 When your users install an app from the Google Workspace Marketplace, a page comes up asking them to agree to the terms of service of the application and to grant the application access to the data for their Google service.
 When the user grants access, it's recorded through a 3-legged OAuth access token.
-(For more details about how authorized access works with Google Workspace, see the diagram on how 3-legged OAuth works with G Suite.)
+(For more details about how authorized access works with Google Workspace, see the diagram on how 3-legged OAuth works with Google Workspace.)

 Once a 3-legged OAuth 2.0 token is revoked for an application (for a particular user), then the application cannot access that user's information until the user reinstalls this application and reauthorizes a 3-legged OAuth 2.0 token for that app.
 The Security page allows you to see all active 3-legged OAuth 2.0 tokens for a given user for a given application.
 The token listing and revocation is by user by app.